toot-community/blog/content/posts/open-sourcing-toot-community.md

 ## Moving forward

 This blog will allow us to do deep dives into technical implementation details and things we learned along the way.
-Other than technical stuff, we also want to share more stuff about moderating a Mastodon instance and I'm sure we will come up with even more tooling we can open source.
+Other than technical stuff, we also want to share more about moderating a Mastodon instance and I'm sure we will come up with even more tooling we can open source.

 Written by [@mijndert](https://toot.community/@mijndert).